vyasishanatc194/willgrantvision/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 16.8 =
+= 17.1 =
-Release Date: July 27th, 2021
+Release Date: September 7th, 2021

-Yoast SEO 16.8 is out today!
-This release comes with an updated readability analysis with support for two new languages: Norwegian and Slovak.
-Did you know that Yoast SEO is nearing language support for twenty languages?
-Read more about what’s new in Yoast SEO 16.8 in [our release post](https://yoa.st/release-16-8)!
+Yoast SEO 17.1 is out today!
+In this release, you’ll find a couple of small changes that’ll help you write great titles that stand up to Google’s scrutiny.
+It also includes some behind-the-scenes improvements, including several fixes for our indexables data management.
+For now, please enjoy Yoast SEO and write the best possible content in the language of your choice!
+Read more about what’s new in Yoast SEO 17.1 in [our release post](https://yoa.st/release-17-1)!

 Enhancements:

-* Completes the readability analysis for Slovak by adding the transition words, sentence beginnings and passive voice assessments.
-* Improves keyphrase recognition in Slovak by filtering out function words such as `som`, `a`, `jedna`, `že`.
-* Completes the readability analysis for Norwegian by adding the transition words, sentence beginnings and passive voice assessments.
+* Improves the performance of saving posts by excluding unchanged items, especially noticeable on posts with many links.
+* Stops showing the SEO Optimization notification on non-production sites.
-* Improves keyphrase recognition in Norwegian by expanding the list of function words that are filtered out.
+* Improves the filtering of function words in Dutch, English, Indonesian, Russian, and Spanish by including time-related words like 'minute'.
-* Adds the first two steps of the Premium cornerstone workout.
-* Throws a notification in the plugins page to users who have an expired subscription.
-* Improves the performance of background requests (admin-ajax calls).

-Bugfixes:

-* Fixes a bug where paginated static frontpages would fail to output a valid breadcrumb.
-* Fixes a bug where the image selectors in the search appearance and social settings did not have a screen reader text.
+* Updates the styling of our Google preview, to reflect the updated styling of the Google search results.
+* Stops warning users when they have short titles, because concise, specific titles are less likely to be altered by Google.
+* Removes the `|` and `~` separator options from titles, because Google frequently replaces these in search results.

-= 16.7 =
+= 17.0 =
-Release Date: July 13th, 2021
+Release Date: August 24th, 2021

-Meet Yoast SEO 16.7!
-This release comes with extended support for headless WordPress.
-Yoast SEO comes with a REST API that developers can use to access our metadata in a headless WordPress installation.
-In Yoast SEO 16.7, we’re making more data available and also in a different format: JSON.
-Read more about what’s new in Yoast SEO 16.7 in [our release post](https://yoa.st/release-16-7)!
+Say hello to Yoast SEO 17.0!
+This release includes some behind-the-scenes improvements, including several fixes for our indexables data management.
+For now, please enjoy Yoast SEO and write the best possible content in the language of your choice!
+Read more about what’s new in Yoast SEO 17.0 in [our release post](https://yoa.st/release-17-0)!

 Enhancements:

-* Upgrades our REST API to include individual keys/values for all of our meta tags, data and schema output.
-Read all about it in [this in-depth explanation about our REST API](https://yoa.st/rest-api).
+* Speeds up load times of admin pages by preventing unnecessary counts of unindexed objects.
+* Cleans up items from the database that are not used anymore, thereby reducing the size of many sites' database.
+* Improves the overall performance and responsiveness in Gutenberg.

 Bugfixes:

-* Fixes a bug where a database entry would be added in the indexables table every time a WooCommerce order was created.
-* Fixes a bug where the SEO optimization could run indefinitely when the database contained at least 25 faulty indexables without a permalink.
+* Fixes a bug where the `Save all` button in the bulk editor did not work.
-* Fixes a bug where the Advanced section and Schema tab wouldn't be visible in the metabox for Editors.
-Props to [jordif](https://github.com/jordif).
+* Fixes a bug where the `Existing` column in the bulk editor did not update after save.

+Other:

+* Updates the message that recommends you to install WooCommerce SEO when WooCommerce is installed.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).